ephess/dora-metrics-calculator/ARCHITECTURE.md

 - Audit logging for all data modifications

 ### Performance Optimization
+- GraphQL API for efficient batch queries (fetch PRs, releases, and commits in minimal requests)
-- Incremental extraction to minimize API calls
+- Incremental extraction to minimize API calls (using raw JSON files to avoid re-fetching)
-- Caching of GitHub API responses
-- Batch processing for large repositories
-- Configurable rate limiting
+- Configurable rate limiting for GitHub API

 ### Error Handling Flow